A Guide to British Pub Grub

 Most pubs offer family-friendly opportunities to enjoy a meal out in a relaxed atmosphere (although we recommend you double-check first).
 When it comes to pub grub, there’s usually something for everyone.

-Good draught beer
+Enjoy some great draught beer

 Draught beer, bitter, or ale are what pubs are famous for, and traditional British beers are seeing a revival.
 It’s hard to beat the quality and choice of beer in other eateries, so if you’re in a pub why not try a beef and ale pie?
 Or a delicious beer-battered cod, with chunky chips?